-The pilot data collection on intensive care resources and use, which was introduced in 2021, has been renewed in the 2022 Joint Questionnaire.
+The pilot data collection on intensive care resources and use, which was introduced in 2021, is renewed for the second time.
 Although this inclusion has been driven by the Covid-19 crisis, this data collection is not restricted to Covid-19 beds and patients, and it should cover all ICUs (for any patients needing intensive care).

 These data are collected based on definitions proposed by the World Federation of Societies of Intensive and Critical Care Medicine.
 What sets intensive care apart from other clinical care in hospitals is the reference to the critical condition of patients requiring a higher level of care in terms of staffing ratios, equipment, and severity of case.
 The World Federation of Societies of Intensive and Critical Care Medicine proposes a classification of ICUs into three levels (primary, secondary and tertiary) based on a number of criteria, such as the staffing to patient ratio, or type of respiratory support equipment.
-Detailed information for defining ICUs are available in the Word files containing the definitions, sources and methods for pilot indicators.
+Detailed information for defining ICUs is available in the Word file containing the definitions, sources and methods for pilot indicators, as well as in the Excel file for physical and technical resources.

-The data collection on ICU beds covers: total adult ICU beds, critical care adult beds, total neonatal ICU beds, and total paediatric ICU beds, as well as a new variable in the 2022 Joint Questionnaire: total ICU beds (covering all adult, neonatal and paediatric ICU beds).
+The data collection on ICU beds covers: total ICU beds, of which total adult ICU beds, total neonatal ICU beds and total paediatric ICU beds; and critical care adult beds (a subset of total adult ICU beds).
 The average number of available beds over the year is preferably sought for these five variables.
 If the average number is not available, the number at a fixed date (the same date for every year, if possible) can be provided.
 In addition, the maximum number of ICU and critical care beds available for adults is also collected.

-In addition to numbers of ICU beds, data on their utilisation are also collected in the same worksheet.
-In 2022, following several suggestions received from countries, a new variable on total adult ICU bed-days has been added to the questionnaire.
-As last year, national correspondents are also invited to provide the total adult ICU occupancy rate (average occupancy rate and maximum daily occupancy rate) as well as the number of days with ICU occupancy rate over 80% and over 95% during the year.
-These variables focus on adults but if the breakdown between adults and children is not available, total (adult + neonatal + paediatric) bed-days/occupancy would be accepted (with a "d" flag and a note in the Sources and Methods).
+In addition to numbers of ICU beds, data on their utilisation are also requested in the same worksheet.
+National correspondents are invited to provide the total adult ICU occupancy rate (average occupancy rate and maximum daily occupancy rate) as well as the number of days with ICU occupancy rate over 80% and over 95% during the year.
+In 2022, following several suggestions received from countries, a new variable on total adult ICU bed-days was also added to the questionnaire.
+These variables focus on adults but if the breakdown between adults and children is not available, total (adult + neonatal + paediatric) bed-days/occupancy would be accepted (with a "D" flag and a note in the Sources and Methods).